History of concubinage in the Muslim world: Abbasid Caliphate

 The royals and nobles during the Abbasid Caliphate kept large numbers of concubines.
 The Caliph Harun al-Rashid possessed hundreds of concubines in his harem.
 The Caliph al-Mutawakkil was reported to have owned four thousand concubines.
 Slaves for pleasure were costly and were a luxury for wealthy men.
 In his sex manual, Ali ibn Nasr promoted experimental sex with female slaves on the basis that free wives were respectable and would feel humiliated by the use of the sex positions described in his book because they show low esteem and a lack of love from the man.
 Women preferred that their husbands keep concubines instead of taking a second wife.
 This was because a co-wife represented a greater threat to their position.
 Owning many concubines was perhaps more common than having several wives.

 The child of a slave was born in to slavery unless an enslaver chose to acknowledge the child of a slave as his.
 A male enslaver could choose to officially acknowledge his son with his concubine if he wished to do so.
 If he choose to do so, the child would be automatically manumitted.

 During the preceding Umayyad dynasty, sons born of wives and sons born of female slaves where not treated as equals: while the Umayyad Caliphs could acknowledge their sons with slave concubines, slave sons where not considered suitable as heirs to the throne until during the Abbasid dynasty.

-During the Abbasid dynasty, a number of Caliphs where the acknowledged sons of slave concubines.
+During the Abbasid dynasty, a number of Caliphs were the acknowledged sons of slave concubines.